Commonly Treated Conditions

 What is a Flat Foot?

 Some flat feet do not cause pain or other problems.
-Flat feet may be associated with pronation, a leaning inward of the ankle bones toward the centre line.
+Pesplano Valgus may be associated with pronation, a leaning inward of the ankle bones toward the centre line.

 Symptoms of a Flat Foot?

 Some common symptoms of a flat foot are: